 Telephone

 Our research explores how organisms cope with diverse challenges like changing temperatures, disease, and urbanization.
 We approach this broad aim from a number of perspectives, often investigating plastic changes in behaviour, physiology, and life history to better understand adaptations to challenges.
-BIOL537 projects possibly available for the upcoming year include field studies on urban birds, citizen science research on urban birds, in silico studies of brain morphology of urban birds, and/or captive experiments in burying beetles.
+BIOL537 projects possibly available for the upcoming year include field studies on urban birds, community science research on urban birds, and/or captive experiments on parental care and behaviour in burying beetles.
 537 students work closely with graduate students and have the opportunity to develop field, lab, data analysis (in R), and communication skills.

 Ian Chin-Sang